Aurochses/Aurochses.AspNetCore.Mvc/README.md

-# Aurochses AspNetCore Mvc
+# Aurochses.AspNetCore.Mvc

-Aurochses AspNetCore Mvc is a library for AspNetCore Mvc.
+Aurochses.AspNetCore.Mvc is a library for ASP.NET Core Mvc.

 ## NuGet